surister/cratedb-guide/docs/migrate/rockset/index.md

 :::{rubric} Foundation
 :::
-Built on top of Apache Lucene and Elasticsearch, CrateDB [automatically indexes all your data] in exactly the same way like Rockset's [Converged Index™], in order to achieve millisecond response times for any kind of query and aggregation workloads.
+Built on top of Apache Lucene and Elasticsearch, CrateDB [automatically indexes all your data] in exactly the same way as Rockset's [Converged Index™], in order to achieve millisecond response times for any kind of query and aggregation workloads.